shaddyx/LaneJS/README.md

 ========================================================================

-Now let's look Lane in detail.
+Now let's look at Lane in detail.
 FormElement is a part of BoxElement.
 FormElements contains all kind of Form elements: radiobuttons, text fields, buttons, select options etc.